 Changing geolocation – what it is and what it gives

 As mentioned above, VPN technology masks the user’s own IP address with the IP address of the VPN server.
 The visited Internet resources identify the user’s location with the location of the VPN server.
-This is the principle of changing geolocation.
+This is the principle of read our review changing geolocation.

 Changing the geolocation helps to overcome price discrimination – the policy of forming the cost of goods and services depending on the location of the client.
 Prices for goods in some online stores depend on the country and region of residence of the buyer.
 Prices for air tickets and hotel reservations may also depend on the customer’s place of residence.
 To make purchases at the lowest prices, just select the appropriate geolocation in the VPN client.